Rishtay Kuch Adhooray Se

-Rishtay Kuch Adhooray Se is a Pakistani drama broadcast on Hum TV that aired every Sunday at 8:00pm.
+Rishtay Kuch Adhooray Se is a Pakistani drama serial broadcast on Hum TV that aired every Sunday at 8:00pm.
 It is directed by Farooq Rind and written by Nadia Akhtar.
 The series is produced by Momina Duraid, and the main cast includes Sohai Ali Abro, Yumna Zaidi and debutant Ali Rehman Khan with Irsa Ghazal, Mehmood Aslam and Jahanzeb Khan.
-The show aired from August 18, 2013, to November 29, 2013, with a total of 20 episodes.
+The show aired between 18 August and 29 November 2013, with a total of 20 episodes.

 Plot

 Gaiti and Kiran are two sisters with friendly relations.
 While Gaiti is closer to her mother, Kiran is loved more by her father.
 Their father is an extremely strict man who constantly insults his wife and blames her for everything that goes wrong, even when it is not in her control.
 He doesn't like his daughters socializing too much and engaging in shameful behaviour such as singing, dancing, or watching TV.

 Gaiti tries to break the traditions and values of her family in her aspiration to be a singer like her ideal Rahat Fateh Ali Khan but her mom convinces her to get married as a really good rishta a very rich guy, named Arsal (who saw Gaiti in a friend's wedding and fell in love with her) has come for her.
 Problems arise in Arsal's house, when Aaliya's (Arsal's sister) husband tells Aaliya that she should stop Arsal's marriage as his sister loves him, and if she doesn't do so, he will divorce her.

 Upon hearing that Rahat Fateh Ali Khan is coming to the city, Gaiti goes to audition for him, despite her mother requesting her multiple times not to do so.
 Meanwhile, Arsal's daadi falls very ill and insists that Arsal and Gaiti be married right away lest she should die.
 They all reach Gaiti's house for the Nikaah.
 Since Gaiti is away auditioning and her father doesn't know it, to save the respect of her husband and the family, Gaiti's mom (who is honestly just scared for herself because she doesn't want to face her husband and is being selfish) makes Kiran wear a dupatta which hides her face and sit in Gaiti's place.